qmk/qmk_firmware/docs/feature_oled_driver.md

 Hardware configurations using Arm-based microcontrollers or different sizes of OLED modules may be compatible, but are untested.

-!> Warning: This OLED driver currently uses the new i2c_master driver from Split Common code.
-If your split keyboard uses I2C to communicate between sides, this driver could cause an address conflict (serial is fine).
-Please contact your keyboard vendor and ask them to migrate to the latest Split Common code to fix this.
-In addition, the display timeout system to reduce OLED burn-in also uses Split Common to detect keypresses, so you will need to implement custom timeout logic for non-Split Common keyboards.

 ## Usage

 To enable the OLED feature, there are two steps.
 First, when compiling your keyboard, you'll need to add the following to your `rules.mk`: